 Table of Contents

-Each of the two recipients of the Excellence in Faculty Academic Advising Awards shall receive a one-time payment of $2,000.
+The recipient of the Excellence in Faculty Academic Advising Awards shall receive a one-time payment of $2,000.
 Award amounts are treated as income and are subject to normal withholding tax.Back to Top

 - All in-unit employees who currently advise and who have advised undergraduate students over the preceding three academic years are eligible.